 - Food and Meals

 - Travelers Returning to Campus

 Planning Your Trip/Contingency Plans

 When possible, choose destinations with low community case rates and high vaccination rates.
-Local public health rules should require unvaccinated individuals to distance and mask.
 Find out if testing is required and how a test can be obtained if you become symptomatic at your destination or en route, or if proof of testing will be required for return travel.

 Choose meetings and conferences that require attendees to be vaccinated.
 Symptomatic individuals should be told not to attend, masking and other COVID safety rules should be explicit, and information about the venue’s ventilation should be available.

 Prior to departure check the COVID status at your destination and abide by the recommendations of the State Department, CDC, and the destination.
 COVID conditions can change rapidly, so it is important to check the conditions at your destination just prior to departure.
 Be prepared to change your plans or cancel your trip if conditions significantly worsen at your destination.

 Have a plan if you or a trip member must quarantine (if exposed or symptomatic) or isolate (as a result of positive test).
 Countries and airlines have different rules for quarantine, isolation, and when a negative test can be used to board a return flight.
 This can require staying at your destination additional days to weeks.
 International SOS does not pay for such rooms.
 International travelers also need to plan for the contingencies of return flight pre-testing within the required window and flight cancellations, which seem to be more common than pre-pandemic.
 Every airport has different testing capabilities and procedures.
 As an alternative, consider departure-acceptable commercial testing services that can be done in your hotel room.
 This needs to be obtained prior to departing the U.S.